jameslovallo/ardi/README.md

 #### Conditional Rendering

 Ternary operators are the recommended way to handle conditional rendering.
-There are several examples in the snippet from the podcast demo below.
+The snippet below shows how elements can be conditionally rendered based on the available data.

 <div class="highlight-lines">